Important COVID-19 updates for providers

 Routine cleaning and disinfection procedures are appropriate for SARS-CoV-2 in healthcare settings, including those patient-care areas in which aerosol-generating procedures are performed.
 Products with EPA-approved emerging viral pathogens claims are recommended for use against SARS-CoV-2.

-For more updates on recommendations for PPE- visit https://www.cdc.gov/coronavirus/2019-ncov/hcp/caring-for-patients.html
+For more updates on recommendations for PPE - visit the CDC's Caring For Patients page

 Hospital provider PPE guidelines

 Make certain that you are wiping your disposable stethoscopes down with 70% Isopropyl alcohol ONLY.

 Clean protective eye wear in between patients per HCA Healthcare guidelines.